firmanrosid/mochawesome-report-action/README.md

-# Mochawesome Report with history action
+# Report with history action

-Generates Mochawesome Report with history.
+Generates Report with history.